angeloSdP/COVID-19-outburst-Spain/md/03-Merging-population-and-mortality-data.md

 save(deathPop8020A1,deathPop8020A2,file="rdata/deathPop8020.rdata")
 ```

-## Mortality during the periodo March 1st - June 30 from 2008 to 2020
+## Mortality during the period March 1st - June 30 from 2008 to 2020

 For our analysis we use data of the four-months periods from March 1st -
 June 30 in the years 2008 to 2020.